MikezBikez/b2b-client/README.md

 ```

 ## To Do's
-- Cleanup the "gang" component by renaming to volunteers and convert "add volunteer" component
+- Convert "add volunteer" component and add to PeopleList
-- Fix the menu bar so the active item is based on the displayed route
 - Add person/volunteer search to CheckinList and PeopleList components
+- Make ConfirmCheckin and ConfirmCheckout modals

 # Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).